Setting up remote worker¶

 Location of the settings depends on the way lava-dispatcher is started.

-When using standalone installation either from sources or from debian package,
+When using standalone installation either from sources or from debian package, settings can be found in /etc/lava-dispatcher/lava-worker file.
+In case docker-compose is used settings should be updated in .env file:

 DC_LAVA_SERVER_HOSTNAME="<lava-server-dns>"

-connection encryption¶
+connection encryption

 It is advised to always encrypt the connection between server and workers.
 We advice to use https instead of http for worker connection.

-http_proxy settings¶
+http_proxy settings

 Worker specific http_proxy settings should be defined on the server in